 In conclusion, you know what you enjoy best.
 It may be baking cookies for your neighbours, locking yourself away from Christmas but donating money online to a good cause or getting onto the streets and singing Christmas carols and raising the locals' spirits.
 All you need to remember is that money is not the only way to give and make other people feel good.
 Let us recognise that a Christmas heart is a giving heart.
 A wide open heart that thinks of others first.
-Read more about Christmas from Cashfloat, a online loans lender in the UK.
 Merry Christmas!